manticoresoftware/manticoresearch/installer/specification.md

 However, when a repo is already installed/choosen, assume user doesn't want to unexpectedly change it.
 For example, if 'Dev' repository was chosen and set up, and user wants to upgrade, or list available versions, it should not be changed.

 If user explicitly provides a supported repository channel, behave according to it.
-That may imply reinstalling the correct repository package for Debian, or persistently switching the enabled RPM repository with config-manager tools.
+That may imply reinstalling the correct repository package for Debian, persistently switching the enabled RPM repository with config-manager tools when they are already available, or replacing the RPM repository bootstrap package with the requested channel package when config-manager tools are absent.
 Without an explicit RPM channel, preserve the repository package defaults/current repository state.
+If Manticore is already installed and the explicit channel selection changes the latest available version, prompt in interactive mode and then route the change through the normal upgrade flow using that channel latest version as an exact target; this may upgrade or downgrade.
+If `upgrade` is also present, treat it as explicit confirmation.

 ## Command Syntax